There’s a new reality taking shape that could define global markets over the next decade.

 Gene sequencing is another key innovation with major health and investment implications.
 In the future, we may be able to pair genetic sequencing with gene-based interventions to deliver personalized, precision medicine.
 Imagine replacing defective or missing genes with normal, healthy ones.
 That future is not far off, in my view.

 I find opportunities in health care services equally exciting.
-Most doctors operate in a traditional fee-for-service model, getting paid based on volume.
+Most doctors in the U.S. operate in a traditional fee-for-service model, getting paid based on volume.
 But companies like UnitedHealth and Humana are instead rewarding doctors for keeping patients heathy through new payment models.
 These models seek to achieve the so-called “quadruple aim” in health care — better outcomes, higher patient satisfaction and higher physician satisfaction at a lower cost per capita.
 Achieving all four is now a real possibility.

-Cheryl Frank, equity portfolio manager, American Mutual Fund®
+Cheryl Frank, equity portfolio manager

 CapEx is on the rise, and it could be setting the stage for an industrial renaissance.